liaody/rescheduler/readme.md

 * One global "deferred" sorted set, score is timestamp
 * One global "counter" integer for auto-incremented IDs
 * One global "maintenance" list, special queue for maintenance tasks
+* One global "args" hash for deferred and immediate jobs
+* One global "running" hash for currently running jobs (or jobs that worker die while running)

 ## Other similar jobs
 * Resque: Uses polling